 There are 15 students on the Executive Committee.
 There are several quotas that help make sure VicSRC is representing diverse students from all across Victoria.
 These quotas include:

-- At least five (5) students who are schooled outside Greater Metropolitan Melbourne (regional students) - At least five (5) students who are schooled within Greater Metropolitan Melbourne (metropolitan students) - At least four (4) students who identify as male - At least four (4) students who identify as female - At least four (4) students who identify as not cisgender - At least two (2) students who attend a Catholic school - At least two (2) students who attend an independent school - At least two (2) students who attend a Government school - At most three (3) students who are enrolled in year 11 at school (for the first part of their term - ie in year 11 for 2022) - At most two (2) students who attend the same school, including across campuses at a school with multiple campuses.
+At least five (5) students who are schooled outside Greater Metro Melbourne (regional students) At least five (5) students who are schooled within Greater Metro Melbourne (metropolitan students) At least four (4) students who identify as male At least four (4) students who identify as female At least four (4) students who identify as not cisgender At least two (2) students who attend a Catholic school At least two (2) students who attend an independent school At least two (2) students who attend a Government school At most two (2) students who attend the same school, including across campuses as a school with multiple campuses At most three (3) students who are enrolled in year 11 at school (for the first part of their term)